dani-abou/BulkiV2/README.md

-# Bulki
+# Primabull

-Bulki is a B2B marketplace platform, built as a NextJs application.
+Primabull is a B2B marketplace platform, built as a NextJs application.
 I decided to use NextJs for two reasons: I wanted to learn about an up-and-coming technology, and because I want this website to be sustainable and up-to-date in the long-term.
 Firebase is used for storage, authentication, and databases.
 Since I am building this alone, with a minimal backend, Firebase was an easy option due to its simple frontend integrations, and vast array of functionality.

 This is certainly a work in progress, that I am still working on today.